wessberg/CodeAnalyzer/README.md

 ## Changelog:

+**v1.0.38**:

+- Added the possibility of setting excluded files lazily.

 **v1.0.37**:

 - Added the possibility of adding one or more regular expressions that matches filepaths that should be skipped in the constructor of the CodeAnalyzer.